 |Entrepreneurs’ Relief (ER)**||10%||10%|

-- *ER is available for lifetime gains of up to £10m.
-Qualifying disposals include a trading business or shares in a trading company (from a minimum 5% holding) of an officer/employee or certain holdings by external investors.
+- **ER is available for lifetime gains of up to £10m.
+Qualifying disposals include a trading business, shares in a trading company (from a minimum 5% holding) by an officer/employee or certain holdings by external investors.
 Various conditions apply.

 |SME enhanced expenditure

 Credit (RDEC) scheme**

 - SMEs that make losses can surrender the deduction to HMRC in exchange for a payment of 14.5% of the loss.

 - From 1 April 2016, RDEC will be the only scheme available for large companies.